This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Once ingredients are well mixed, increase the speed to low-medium on your mixer and knead the dough until it is smooth and elastic. (about 5-7 minutes)
+• Once the ingredients are well mixed, increase the speed to low-medium on your mixer and knead the dough until it is smooth and elastic.
+(About 5-7 minutes)

 • Remove the dough and lightly oil the mixing bowl.
 Place the dough ball back into the bowl, turning to coat.

-• Cover the bowl with a damp towel and let the dough rise until it is doubles in size. (about 40 minutes)
+• Cover the bowl with a damp towel and let the dough rise until it is doubled in size.
+(About 40 minutes)

 • Cover your baking sheet with parchment paper and place the six dough balls onto the baking sheet.
 Using a sharp knife, make an “X” on the top center.